For many people under 18, the thought of becoming pregnant and raising a child can be petrifying.

 Starting birth control is very personal and it really depends on each young person and their emotional and physiological maturity.

 Can birth control be kept a secret from my parents if I’m under 18?

 In the state of NSW, automatic confidentiality means that you will be able to keep your medical history confidential from your parents if you’re over the age of 16.

 By law, a doctor or health professional must keep what you say private once you’re over the age of 16, so long as nothing you say is likely to harm someone or put your life at risk.

 This varies state by state, and you can find more information about your confidentiality rights here.

-Yes.
-The contraceptive pill is a safe option for under 18s.
-Although there are risks associated with taking the contraceptive pill, so far none of these have been conclusively proven to be worse for those under the age of 18.
+However, you should also know that so far, none of these have been conclusively proven to be worse for those under the age of 18.

-For more information on the contraceptive pill, take a look at our guide.
+If you want to learn more about the contraceptive pill, how it prevents pregnancy, its pros and cons, and more, take a look at our guide.